WolframResearch/LibraryLinkUtilities/docs/modules/error_handling.rst

 Each call to :cpp:func:`ErrorManager::throwException<LLU::ErrorManager::throwException>` causes an exception of class :cpp:class:`LibraryLinkError<LLU::LibraryLinkError>` with predefined name and error code to be thrown.
-All parameters to :cpp:func:`throwException<LLU::ErrorManager::throwException>` call after the first one are used to populate consecutive template slots in the error message.
+All parameters of :cpp:func:`throwException<LLU::ErrorManager::throwException>` after the first one are used to populate consecutive template slots in the error message.
-The only thing left do now is to catch the exception.
+The only thing left to do now is to catch the exception.
-Usually, you will catch only in the interface functions (the ones with ``EXTERN_C DLLEXPORT``), extract the error code from exception and return it:
+Usually, you catch only in the interface functions (the ones with ``EXTERN_C DLLEXPORT``), extract the error code from exception and return it:

 .. code-block:: cpp
    :linenos: